Collection: Mississippi Flag: Facts, History & Information About the US State MS

 Current Relevance of the Mississippi Flag

 Today, the Mississippi flag symbolizes a new era of inclusivity and progress within the state, especially after its redesign in 2020.
-It is prominently featured in various contexts, underscoring its importance to the state's identity and the values of its people.
+The movement for change gained significant momentum during the summer, amid national protests and conversations about racial justice, which played a crucial role in influencing the flag's redesign.
+It is prominently featured in various contexts, underscoring its importance to the state’s identity and the values of its people.
 Some of the notable ways in which the flag is utilized today include:

 • State and Local Government Buildings: The flag is displayed at all state and local government facilities, symbolizing authority and governance.